KingScooty/creativenightly.com/app/_posts/2016-02-12-How-to-lint-your-css-with-stylelint.md

 }
 ~~~

-This refactored version is much more readable, but still unacceptable.
+This refactored version is more readable, but still unacceptable.
 There is still absolutely no need for any of this nesting!
 The linter knows this and forces the project manager to rethink their implementation in order to fix the build.

 ~~~sass
 .component:hover {